Actyx/Actyx/js/os-sdk/README.md

 ## Documentation

 You can access the Typedoc documentation at https://developer.actyx.com/@actyx/os-sdk/.
-See especially the documentation for the [offsets](https://developer.actyx.com/@actyx/os-sdk/interfaces/eventserviceclient.html#offsets), [query](https://developer.actyx.com/@actyx/os-sdk/interfaces/eventserviceclient.html#query), [subscribe](https://developer.actyx.com/@actyx/os-sdk/interfaces/eventserviceclient.html#subscribe), and [publish](https://developer.actyx.com/@actyx/os-sdk/interfaces/eventserviceclient.html#publish) functions.

 ## Getting help